Danlino/uchart/README.md

 **-a** <ins>NUMBER</ins>, --add <ins>NUMBER></ins>
 &emsp;`The constant that will be added to each item. (default: 0)`

+Option adds or subtracts a constant from every value.

+---
 **-f** <ins>SEP</ins>, --format <ins>SEP</ins>
 &emsp;`If numbers contain thousands separator, specify it: ',' or '.' (e.g. -f ,)`

+Number formatting varies across the world (e.g. 1,234.56 vs 1.234,56).
+Because of this, uchart cannot always reliably tell which character is the thousands separator and which is the decimal separator.

 ---
-Sample data structure in the example.
+Sample data structure in the examples.
 ```sh
 $ head -3 eufr-2025-10.tsv; echo '...'; tail -3 eufr-2025-10.tsv
 2025-10-01 00:00:00	50,04144